-In this tutorial, a new project is created in Libero SoC, configured the MSS component to access an external SDR SDRAM memory through the fabric, added and configured the CoreSDR_AXI IP inside the fabric, and connected the IP to the MSS component.
+In this tutorial, a new project is created in Libero SoC, the MSS component is configured to access an external SDR SDRAM memory through the fabric, the CoreSDR_AXI IP is added and configured in the fabric, and the IP is connected to the MSS component.
 The fabric and MSS CCC blocks are configured to generate the clocks.
-The design in ModelSim using AMBA AXI BFM simulation is also verified.
+The design in ModelSim using the AMBA AXI BFM simulation is also verified.